“Honesty and frankness make you vulnerable; be honest and frank anyway.” Kent M. Keith

 When things go wrong in any area of society, even those at the top of the pile, cringe and lie if need be.
 We want to appear to be blameless.
 Hidden secrets, false agendas, cryptic language, and fear remain powerful tools that cover up honesty and integrity.
 It is not like we want to be evil or do bad things.
 We just don’t want to be caught or perceived in that manner.
 Our ego is at stake and our reputation.
 Instinctively we tout our reputation as if that covers everything.
 I suppose it does shroud a lot of hidden lies and falsehoods.

-My biggest fear about all of this, is how little we cherish honor and reliability.
-So many of us trip over answering questions, because we are trying to think what we should say and what we should avoid sharing. morality is lacking, along with integrity.
+My biggest fear about all of this is how little we cherish honor and reliability.
+So many of us trip over answering questions, because we are trying to think about what we should say and what we should avoid sharing.
+Morality is lacking, along with integrity.
 We can’t jeopardize our character or the pride of our family.
 So these little indiscretions appear to be nothing in comparison to our life’s work and family’s decency.
 We choose to bury our secrets.

 Choosing right from wrong is taught at a very young age.
-As kids mature they learn that it is okay to bend the rules a bit, if your heart is in the right place.
+As kids mature, they learn that it is okay to bend the rules a bit if your heart is in the right place.
 This extension of truthfulness stretches as we find glitches in our paths.
-The bending and stretching continues, until we don’t recognize truth from falsehood.
+The bending and stretching continue until we don’t recognize truth from falsehood.
 Some of us may come to believe we are doing it for the good of others.
 The fact that it also benefits us and our good name is irrelevant, so we falsely believe.

 Thinking out of the box is praised, but if that means anything goes, we must protest and reflect on our actions.
-Perhaps we have stopped questioning motives or actions, because the situations get too confusing.
+Perhaps we have stopped questioning motives or actions because the situations get too confusing.
 We can’t mix up our misconceptions with what are truly mistakes.
-Probably our anxiousness to shadow untruthfulness, is our own confused state of mind regarding the matter.
-We likely would rather pretend we don’t understand or we haven’t all of the facts to voice an opinion.
+Probably our anxiousness to shadow untruthfulness is our confused state of mind regarding the matter.
+We likely would rather pretend we don’t understand, or we haven’t all of the facts to voice an opinion.
 This alleviates guilt and emotional pain.

 Dare one to accept a forthright person searching for honesty.
-We perhaps dislike these truthful speaking people because they fire up our own consciences.
+We perhaps dislike these truthful speaking people because they fire up our consciences.
 Our government is at times, not honest with us.
 They feel we can’t face the truth or wouldn’t understand it.
 Our families hide facts out of pride, or again with the attitude of saving us pain.
-One must guess how much truth we actually acquire in the course of a single day.
+One must guess how much truth we acquire in a single day.

 It seems as though the questions that entertain a straightforward answer, may promote integrity and alleviate blame.
 Likely the parents who genuinely take the truth and work things out with their child, are giving their child more values to call upon when required.
 Perhaps all of the reflection may produce more thought processes and allow us to travel down unused paths.
 We may find that truth is easier to deal with than all of the lies or bending of the truths.

-The festering anger is openly discussed, and treated with care.
-The lies and distrust are turned into a tolerance and respect for failure, and support of a renewed effort.
-The false pride of ego connected to power, is transformed into humility in accepting our flaws with grace.
+The festering anger is openly discussed and treated with care.
+The lies and distrust are turned into tolerance and respect for failure, and support of a renewed effort.
+The false pride of ego connected to power is transformed into humility in accepting our flaws with grace.
 After all, we never let our guard down with those we believe to be better.
-I’d like to see trust, honesty, integrity and humility incorporated into my life.
+I’d like to see trust, honesty, integrity, and humility incorporated into my life.
 If those virtues were returned to me, how comforting it would be to be able to be myself at all times and with all people.